lmoffereins/featured-images/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed bug where plugin post type labels would not register properly

 = 1.1.0 =
 * Use the same data structure for both single and multiple featured images for posts (metakey `_thumbnail_id`)
 * Define and detect plugin post type support using standard WP functions, like `post_type_supports()`